-Physical therapy for sciatica must target either the facet joint or the intervertebral disc at a problem spinal level, in order to relieve the pain in the leg.
-The leg pain can present in a myriad different ways: from 'a pulled string' to jangling flashes of pain as if two live wires are touching.
+Physical therapy for sciatica must target either the facet joint or the intervertebral disc at a problem spinal level.
+Sciatica leg pain can present in a myriad different ways: from 'a pulled string' to jangling flashes of pain as if two live electrical wires are touching.
 Treatment for sciatica may cause the pain to worsen temporarily before it gets better.

 The 'movement hinges' of each spinal segment consist of the intervertebral disc and the paired facet joints.
 The disc takes most of the load through the segment, whereas the facet joints restrain movement.
 To be effective, physical therapy for sciatica must address both these structures - and the spinal nerve running between the two.